Shintensu/DiscordCustomCSS/README.md

 A collection of CSS files for discord customization Created by [Phoxy](https://github.com/Bass-PHOX) and [Shintensu](https://github.com/Shintensu)

-GlowyGradient - A red and black/transparent theme with some gradients, neon effects, square guild and profile pictures, as well as messenger-like text bubbles.
+GlowyGradient - A highly customizable gradients, neon effects, square guild and profile pictures, as well as messenger-like text bubbles.

 Special thanks to:
 [Naca](https://twitter.com/nacasatu) for helping with testing and troubleshooting.